 AUC is accredited by the National Accreditation Commission on Colleges of Medicine (ACCM).
 The ACCM is verified by the NCFMEA.
 Due to NCFMEA approval, students at AUC may also qualify for U.S. financial aid.

 As an accredited med school, AUC students can take the USMLE.
 They must first register with the Educational Commission for Foreign Medical Graduates (ECFMG).
-They even boast an impressive 92.4% USMLE pass rate.
+They even boast a solid 84% USMLE Step 1 first-time pass rate.

 To apply, you must submit: